Nokdef/NokdefWebsite/docs/Articles/Stylized-Puffy-Clouds-Shader.md

 ---
 template: article.html
-title: :cloud: Stylized Puffy Clouds Shader
+title: :cloud: is this working?
 description: Make a simple anime-esque procedural cloud using simple noises and vertex manipulation.
 ---